AbhishekChaudhary7/Divorce-Prediction/README.md

 With the help of Streamlit library, a basic Webapp has been build, Asking 54 quiestion from user, and detect his/her divorce.

+### If you want to run this Webapp, please go through the requirment.txt to get all the prerequisite.